jimhigson/oboe.js-dissertation/main/main.md

 uncacheable: an event which is streamed live cannot later, when it is historic, be retrieved from a cache which was populated by the stream.
 Like SOAP, these frameworks use HTTP as the underlying transport but do not follow HTTP's principled design.
-Because they are not REST these streaming frameworks are not suitable even as a fallback when running on legacy platforms and will not be used.

-Although Oboe is not being designed for live events, it is interesting to speculate whether it could be used as a REST-compatible bridge to unify live-ongoing feeds with ordinary REST resources.
-Consider a REST service which gives results per-constituency for UK general elections.
+Although Oboe is not designed for live events, it is interesting to speculate whether it could be used as a REST-compatible bridge to unify live-ongoing feeds with ordinary REST resources.
+Consider a REST service which gives per-constituency results for UK general elections.
 When requesting historic results the data is delivered in JSON format much as usual.
 Requesting the results for the current year on the night of the election, an incomplete JSON with the constituencies known so far would